Messi-Q/Smart-Contract-Dataset/README.md

         8.}
     ```

-As can be seen, there is an addition operation between the _sellerBalance_ and the _value_ (line 4), and _assert_ statement contains the comparison between the r_sellerBalance_ and the _value_ (line 5).
-Thus, we label that the corresponding function _add_ does not exist the Integer Overflow/Underflow vulnerability, i.e., label = 0.
+It can be observed, there is an addition operation between the _sellerBalance_ and the _value_ (line 4), and _assert_ statement contains the comparison between the r_sellerBalance_ and the _value_ (line 5).
+Thus, we label the corresponding function _add_ to have no integer overflow/underflow vulnerability, i.e., label = 0.

-Case 2: When the subtraction operation appears in the strict conditional statement (e.g., assert, require) for comparison and the conditional statement appears before the subtraction operation, we label that the corresponding function does not exist the Integer Overflow/Underflow vulnerability.
+Case 2: When the subtraction operation appears in the strict conditional statement (e.g., assert, require) for comparison and the conditional statement appears before the subtraction operation, we label the corresponding function to have no integer overflow/underflow vulnerability.

     ```
         1.contract HiroyukiCoinDark {